 Those cut off included about six to eight groups of holidaymakers, as well as residents.

-The airlift of food, water, urgent medical supplies and other essentials was scheduled to arrive at the coast near the small fishing village of Ngawi this afternoon, with the helicopter most likely landing at a golf course.
+The first airlift of food, water, urgent medical supplies and other essentials arrived at Ngawi early this afternoon, landing on the local golf course.

 The Tūranganui River bridge, just before Lake Ferry, is a key link with the township.
 (Source: 1News)

-South Wairarapa District Council issued an urgent safety notice late on Tuesday warning people not to use the bridge crossing the Hurupi stream on Cape Palliser Rd.
+South Wairarapa District Council issued an urgent safety notice late on Tuesday warning people not to use the bridge that crosses the Hurupi Stream on Cape Palliser Rd.

 "The bridge must not be used under any circumstances until it has been inspected and formally cleared by a qualified engineer," the council statement said.

-Fenwick said the Hirupi bridge was structurally fragile.
+Fenwick said the Hurupi bridge was structurally fragile.

 "People in the community have physically driven around checking on people with no internet access, and getting numbers of people in the area.